 - Cinema, and

 And it is in this last expression, poetry, where I see my earlier intersection with creative nonfiction.

 What is creative nonfiction?

 Lee Gutkind, lauded as the “godfather behind creative nonfiction” wrote an excellent New York Times bestseller called, You Can’t Make This Stuff Up.
-This book is now my bible to creative nonfiction.
+This book is now my bible.
 In it, Lee describes the goal of creative nonfiction to:

 make nonfiction stories read like fiction so that your readers are enthralled by fact as they are by fantasy.
 But the stories are true.Lee Gutkind in You Can’t Make This Stuff Up

-Since embracing creative nonfiction as an entertaining way of crafting real stories, I’ve discovered that there are real stories wanting to burst from the closet of my grey matter.
+Since embracing this format as an entertaining way of crafting real stories, I’ve discovered that many more real stories want to burst from the closet of my grey matter.

 Poetry as creative nonfiction

 One such story remembers a time in my youth when I would run into the ocean without any second thoughts.
 My box jellyfish encounter revealed itself in poetic form during an experiment in my writing journal two years ago.

 Aside from recalling a moment in my life when my mortality was in question, this poem also reflects on change and regret.

 To preserve my friend’s privacy, her name was altered slightly.
 I don’t think there is anything in this poem that will cause her to want to hit me over the head.

-Interestingly, when I approached her about publishing the poem and what name to use, she mentioned a friend of hers who carried me on the beach that day.
+Interestingly, when I approached her about publishing the poem and what name to use, she mentioned another friend who carried me up onto the beach that day.